pac4j/pac4j/documentation/docs/clients.md

 - [Google App Engine support](clients/google-app-engine.html)
 - [Kerberos (SPNEGO Negotiate) protocol](clients/kerberos.html)

-While most clients are self-sufficient, the HTTP clients require to define an [Authenticator](authenticators.html) to handle the credentials validation.
+While most clients are self-sufficient, the HTTP clients require defining an [Authenticator](authenticators.html) to handle the credentials validation.

 Clients (like Authorizers) are generally defined in a [security configuration](config.html).